 A third party sometimes may contribute to causing a rear-end collision.
 For example, a third vehicle may have rear-ended the car that struck you, creating a ripple effect.
 This may mean that you should bring a claim against both drivers.
 You would have to show how each party was partly responsible for the accident.
 A court would then determine each driver’s degree of fault, including your own.
 You may be able to recover damages from both defendants, but only to the extent that each was negligent.

-At Frankl & Kominsky, our car crash lawyers never settle for less than what our South Florida clients need to aid their recovery process.
+At Frankl & Kominsky, our car crash lawyers never settle for less than what our West Palm Beach clients need to aid their recovery process.
 We are experienced professionals who can effectively assert your rights against the at-fault party in a rear-end collision.
 We will tirelessly pursue the most favorable outcome in your case, whether through settlement or at trial.
-Our clients come from communities such as Palm Beach Gardens, West Palm Beach, Deerfield Beach, and Fort Lauderdale.
+Our clients come from communities such as Palm Beach Gardens, Delray Beach, and Lake Worth.
 Give us a call today at (855) 800-8000 for a no-obligation consultation.
 You can also complete our online form.
 We are fluent in Spanish and Creole.